 Volunteers interact with the public and answer questions at visitor centers.
 They give interpretive programs.
 They serve as campground hosts.
 They maintain our trails.
 They pick up trash at overlooks.
 They are stationed at popular trails and educate visitors on the importance of staying on trail.
 The list goes on.

-The number of volunteers-in-parks (VIPs), as the National Park Service terms them, and volunteer hours correspond to the funding each park receives for its volunteer program.
+The number of volunteers-in-parks (VIPs), as the National Park Service calls them, and volunteer hours correspond to the funding each park receives for its volunteer program.
 This funding is channeled to the seven regional offices from the Washington D.C.
 Area Support Office (WASO)- the National Park Service’s national headquarters.
 The regional offices then distribute funds to the parks in their region to support their volunteer programs.

 Each park’s number of volunteers and hours is critical in determining just how much they receive.
 As one could imagine, the larger number of VIPs and volunteer hours, the more funding allocated.
 This funding provides support for the volunteer programs for the purchase of necessary items such as uniforms, supplies, training, and administrative support.